Does “Allow Azure services and resources to access this server” cover GitHub Actions workflows?

 Is GitHub an Azure service?

-When I was building GitHub Actions Workflow, I had to additionally ask myself: does this firewall exemption cover GitHub Agents too?
+When I was building the GitHub Actions Workflow, I had to ask myself if this firewall exemption also covers GitHub Agents.

-GitHub is a separate product from Azure, yet it was bought by Microsoft some time ago.
+GitHub is a separate product from Azure, yet Microsoft bought it some time ago.
 Also, I know that the infrastructure of Azure DevOps and GitHub is similar and probably shared to some degree.

 The short answer is: Yes.
-This checkbox will also allow access from GitHub Workflow agents.
+This checkbox will also allow GitHub Workflow agents access.

 It was a bit hard to confirm if we can assume that and rely on it, but here are several sources to back this information: